 In its new version, Cartier added increased refinement, equipping the winding crown, hidden under the fluted crown cover, with a blue spinel on the steel- or a sapphire on the gold models.
 The winding crown itself is slightly enlarged and gives a much better grip, compared to the original models, which makes the time setting more comfortable.

 A new service is the personalization of your timepiece.
 The boutiques will be set up so they can make a small engraving underneath the link of the crown, on the spot, making the watch really your Pasha!

 Next to the watches itself, ‘La Maison’ created a luxurious lacquered wood box, that measures 130x130x105mm to store your timepiece and cufflinks, a black leather, with gold finish travel case, for on the go and a sturdy matching pair of rhodium-plated silver Pasha de Cartier cufflinks.
 These accessories are sold separately.

-This movement, that Cartier is using in various other watches like the Clé, Santos 100 carbon, Santos 2018 and others, has a power reserve of 40 hours.
+This movement, which Cartier is using in various other watches like the Clé, Santos 100 carbon, Santos 2018, and others, has a power reserve of 40 hours.
 The 1847MC caliber is Cartiers‘ own base automatic caliber, to equip the majority of their collection.

 The return of the ‘Pasha de Cartier‘ is a more than welcome addition to ‘La Maison’s’ collection of sports watches.
 The new features, as for instance the possibility to switch from strap to bracelet in a jiffy and the resistance to magnetism, set the new Pasha models apart from the previous collection.